Couples counselling isn’t complicated. But how does couples counselling work?

 One of the critical components of any counselling, whether it be for an individual or couple counselling is safety.
 If your relationship is abusive outside of the therapy room, it will be abusive in it.

-Part of couples counselling is the therapist seeing and understanding how clients operate in their day-to-day world.
-A client who’s being dishonest in their life will tend to bring that into the therapy room.
+Couples counselling involves the therapist seeing and understanding how a couple operates in their day-to-day world.
+That’s how couples counselling works.
+A client being dishonest in their life will tend to bring that into the therapy room.

 In her book Trauma and Recovery, Judith Herman writes about the ‘fundamental rule of truth-telling.’
 (1)

 Truth-telling forms the basis of a solid collaborative relationship with the therapist.
-As much as they constellate feelings of betrayal in relationship, secrets and lies get in the way of healing.
+Secrets and lies get in the way of healing.

-When truth-telling is hard, shame, trauma and vulnerability are inevitably in the background.
-To avoid that vulnerability, one or both one or both of the couple may terminate the therapy sessions early and refuse to continue.
+When truth-telling is hard, shame, trauma, fear, and vulnerability are usually in the background.
+To avoid that, one or both individuals may terminate the therapy sessions early and refuse to continue.
 This withdrawal may well replicate what happens at home when there is conflict.

 Sometimes a client might lie by behaving very differently in a session to how their partner experiences them at home, control what is said in the session or avoid answering questions directly by deflecting.